-congresses has become one of the main Soviet methods of influencing intellectuals from under-developed countries.
+27. The organization of international conferences and congresses has become one of the main Soviet methods of influencing intellectuals from under-developed countries.
 The technique of inviting private individuals and representatives of opposition groups from territories whose governments decline to be represented officially enables these conferences to have an air of worldwide Communist support.
-Notable amongst the organisations used are the Peace Partisans, the Federation of Democratic Women, the International Union of Students and the World Federation of Trade Unions.
-During the last few years these organisations have given special attention to African colonial questions.
+Notable amongst the organizations used are the Peace Partisans, the Federation of Democratic Women, the International Union of Students and the World Federation of Trade Unions.
+During the last few years these organizations have given special attention to African colonial questions.
 The Afro-Asian Movement and all its offshoots is also fully exploited.
 See below.